Dashstrom/raspinel/README.md

 ⚠️ Warning : no security guarantee, please do not use this package for access to sensitive data.

-⚠️ Developed only for window at the moment
+⚠️ Developed only for window client to linux remote at the moment

 ## Table of Contents
 1. [Prerequisites](#prerequisites)